 About the Fellowship

 The Carsey School of Public Policy Nordblom Summer Fellowship was established through the generosity of Peter C. Nordblom '80 and Kristin Van Curan Nordblom '83.
 Both are graduates of the University of New Hampshire, earning their bachelor of arts degrees in history and art, respectively.
-Strong advocates for higher education and rural issues, Peter and Kris established this fund in the hopes of providing UNH students and faculty resources to make a positive difference in the lives of North Country youth.
+Strong advocates for higher education and rural issues, Peter and Kris established this fund in the hopes of providing UNH students and faculty resources to make a positive difference in the lives of youth in northern New Hampshire.

 The gift provides a summer fellowship to an outstanding graduate student working with the Carsey School at UNH on research relevant to New Hampshire’s North Country and the Greater Plymouth area.
-The recipient will work with Carsey–affiliated faculty and research staff who are experts in youth policy and programs to analyze trends and conditions of youth in the North Country, identifying effective program outcomes and community organizations working in the North Country.
+The recipient will work with Carsey–affiliated faculty and research staff who are experts in youth policy and programs to analyze trends and conditions of rural youth, identifying effective program outcomes and community organizations working in northern New Hampshire.

 Fellowship recipients must exhibit a passion for rural issues, with a preference being given to residents of New England.
 The fellowship pays a generous stipend for a summer internship, and recipients are recognized for their award in university publications.
 In 2017, the fellowship stipend will be $6,500.

 Who Can Apply?